neovibrant/MouseDesktopSwitcher/README.md

 ## Customization
 No customization is supported.
 If you want to change anything, you need to change the ahk script and compile it with AutoHotkey.
 Read their documentation, it's a pretty simple syntax.

+# On other OSes

+MouseDesktopSwitcher only supports Windows, but if you run other OSes, there are some suggestions below, based on my personal experience.

-# For Linux, use xbindkeys
+## For Linux, use xbindkeys
 First, install `xbindkeys` and `xdotool`.

 Then create a `.xbindkeysrc` file in your home folder.
 Find the contents from the `xbindkeysrc` in this project.